Glossary

 T

-- Texel: a texture element.
+- Texel: a discrete point of data in a texture; a texture element.

 - Texture: an array of data that can be randomly accessed.
+Primarily used to store image data.

 - Texture matrix: a modified view projection matrix that also converts from clip space to texture space.